 Also known as diversion safes, small gun safes come in some designs intended to hide their true identity.
 Console Vault makes one disguised as an in wall electrical panel.
 You flip open to reveal a couple fuses as well as a three digit combination lock marked as a frequency adjustment.
 It’s not the most robust lock box, but it will go unnoticed by most burglars.

 DocuGem makes a diversion safe which looks like a small personal refrigerator.

 Barksa makes a book safe with a key locked steel box inside.
 The outside is modeled to look like a volume of Pride and Prejudice, a book no burglar is going to steal.
 You can also buy handcrafted non-locking book gun “safes” for a variety of pistols.

 See the Gun Cabinet Lock section above for recommendations about what type of lock to look for.

 There are a lot of options in small gun safes which are made to look like other things.
 But make sure that whatever the hidden gun safe is modeled after is invisible to thieves.

 Cannon makes a biometric clock gun safe called the RadioVault, which looks like an iPod dock and clock radio.
 A thief may steal this expecting that it is a piece of portable electronics, only to find that he got himself a gun instead.

 Quick Access Small Gun Safes

 A number of companies make quick access small gun safes for home defense.
 Despite their popularity, these have major shortcomings.
-Click here for video proof of why many small access gun safes are unsafe.
+Click here for my article on these, with videos.